-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving equality, diversity and inclusion, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue related to equality, diversity and inclusion, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or your human resources manager.